Malaysian legal history: European and British influence

 Despite the new Charter, the administration of justice was far from satisfactory.
 A third Charter of Justice was granted in 1855 which enabled the reorganisation of the court system.
 In 1867, when the administration of the Straits Settlements from India was transferred to the Colonial Office, the court system was reorganised once again.
-By Ordinance 5 of 1868, the Court of Judicature of Prince of Wales' Island, Singapore and Melaka was abolished.
+By Ordinance 5 of 1868, the Court of Judicature of Prince of Wales' Island, Singapore and Malacca was abolished.
 A new court known as the Supreme Court of the Straits Settlements was established.
 In 1873, the Supreme Court was further reorganised under four judges – the Chief Justice, the Justice of Penang, the Senior Puisne Judge and the Junior Puisne Judge.
 The Court of Quarter Sessions was established as a criminal court and presided over by the Senior and Junior Puisne Judges in Singapore and Penang respectively.
 A Court of Appeal was also constituted.
 By then, the judiciary had slowly evolved into its modern form.

 Few of the British Indian statutes were imported in the Federated Malay States through the British Residents, including the Penal Code, the Contract Ordinance, the Criminal Procedure Code, and the Civil Procedure Code.

 English commercial law was formally introduced into the Straits Settlements by Section 6 of the Civil Law Ordinance, 1878.
-This provision, as re-enacted in the Civil Law Act, 1956 (Revised 1972), is still applicable in Penang and Melaka.
+This provision, as re-enacted in the Civil Law Act, 1956 (Revised 1972), is still applicable in Penang and Malacca.

 English land law was specifically excluded by sub-section 2.
 The whole section of this Ordinance was incorporated into the Civil Law Ordinance of 1909 and later re-enacted as Section 5 of the Civil Law Ordinance (Chap.
 42 of the 1936 Revised Edition).
 This was the legal situation in the Straits Settlements until its dissolution in 1946 following the formation of the Malayan Union.

 The statutory introduction of English law to the Federated Malay States comprising the states of Perak, Selangor, Pahang and Negeri Sembilan occurred in 1937 with the introduction of the Civil Law Enactment, 1937.
 The Unfederated Malay States, consisting the states of Kedah, Perlis, Kelantan, Terengganu and Johor, became part of the Federation of Malaya in 1948 and the Civil Law (Extension) Ordinance, 1951, extended the application of the Enactment to these states.

 Law of Sarawak Ordinance 1928 established as statutory authority for introduction of English law into Sarawak, later substituted with the Application of Laws Ordinance 1949 for broader application.
 Civil Law Ordinance 1938 established as statutory authority for introduction of English law into North Borneo, later substituted with the Application of Laws Ordinance 1951 for broader application.